-Lake Kegonsa is the lowest lake in the Yahara chain and is surrounded primarily by agricultural land.
+Lake Kegonsa is the lowest lake in the Yahara chain of lakes and is surrounded primarily by agricultural land.
 Like Waubesa, Lake Kegonsa is one of the shallower lakes in the Yahara chain.
 Lake Kegonsa State Park, which contains prairie, forest and marsh habitats, is located along its northeastern shore.
-Most of the phosphorus entering the lake on an annual basis comes from upstream sources, although summer phosphorus levels may be driven by runoff within the watershed (McDonald & Lathrop, 2016).
+Most of the phosphorus entering the lake on an annual basis comes from upstream sources.
+However, summer phosphorus levels may be driven by runoff within the watershed (McDonald & Lathrop, 2016).

 Lake Kegonsa by the numbers